 It can be helpful to have a designated individual or team responsible for overseeing donor retention efforts, tracking retention rates, and implementing strategies to improve retention.
 This team can work with other departments, such as marketing and development, to ensure that donor retention is a priority throughout your organization.

 A final note about donor retention

-While securing new donors is important, retaining existing supporters is equally vital and can lead to sustainable growth over time.
-By taking the current state of donor retention into account and adjusting your strategies accordingly, you can grow your dedicated base of supporters and increase their impact in the communities you serve.
+While securing new donors is important, retaining existing supporters is equally (if not more) important to nonprofits’ sustainable growth over time.
+By measuring the current state of donor retention, benchmarking your organization against recent data, and adjusting your strategies, you can grow your dedicated base of supporters and work together to increase your impact in the communities you serve.

 The right strategies and technology should help nonprofits of all sizes retain more support over time and propel you to your peak impact.
 Download our guide, Next-level donor retention and renewals, for even more expert tips on a more retention-friendly supporter experience, communication strategies to keep donors coming back, and more!